gonyyi/alog/docs/README.md

 ## Limitation and Benchmark

+### TL;DR:

+- Alog does not support fancy features supported by Zerolog.
+- Alog's performance drops significantly when string escape is needed.

 Alog has been optimized for simple leveled and tag-based logging with zero memory allocation.
 To get the performance, Alog does not check duplicate keys.